drogosenturi/cme594_teaching/README.md

 finds how many times each word is used in a text.
 Follows the "power law."

+### Frequency Distribution
+Determine many times in the text each word is used visually.

     abs_freq = FreqDist(nltk_abstract)
     nltk_abstract = Text(wordtokens_abstract)
     abs_freq.plot(30)